TamerKhraisha/FinancialDataEngineering/conferences/ODSC2024/README.md

 3. Start the container with the command

-   `docker run -p 8888:8888 reference-data`
+   `docker run -p 8888:8888 -v ./scripts:/project/scripts  reference-data`

 4. Navigate to `http://127.0.0.1:8888/lab`

-If you want to mount a volume to Docker container with the notebook, you can run the following command at step 3

-`docker run -p 8888:8888 -v ./scripts:/project/scripts  reference-data`